facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Selphi_Component.md

 <div class="note">
 <span class="note">:information_source:</span>
-All the configuration can be found in the component's *dist/esm/definitions.ts* file.
+All the configuration can be found in the component's *definitions.ts* file.
 </div>

 When making the call to the component there is a series of parameters that must be included.
 They will be briefly discussed below.